-Again, mobile handsets sold as suitable for people with dexterity problems are available in some MS. As with handsets for visually impaired people, there are examples of them being provided by third parties such as charities, and being sold by private sector suppliers.
+Again, mobile handsets sold as suitable for people with dexterity problems are available in some Member States.
+As with handsets for visually impaired people, there are examples of them being provided by third parties such as charities, and are also sold by private sector suppliers.